University vs vocational school

 For occupations such as accountancy, architecture, medicine, law, engineering or in the research fields, studying in a university will better prepare you.
 You have to enjoy studying and will need to do well in your exams.

 However, a university education will have a higher barrier of entry.
-Students will often need to first complete a pre-university study and do well in their exams, face tough competitions from other students to enrol in the programs of their choice, pay a high tuition fee and potentially take loans to cover the expenses incurred.
+Students will often need to first complete a pre-university study and do well in their exams, face tough competitions from other students to enroll in the programs of their choice, pay a high tuition fee and potentially take loans to cover the expenses incurred.

 For other occupations which are skill-based or technical in nature, a vocational education might be a better pathway instead.
 Students who prefer to learn-by-doing, and need to understand how to apply what they are learning will appreciate the vocational pathway.